Architectural Trade-offs in the Energy-Efficient Era: A Comparative Study of power-capping NVIDIA H100 and H200: Power-capping analysis for different benchmarks

 \section{Power-capping analysis for different benchmarks}

-We begin by analyzing the compute-bound DGEMM.
-For each benchmark we show power vs.\ performance across different power-cap settings.
+For each benchmark, we show power vs.\ performance across different power-cap settings.
 Then we analyze the observed behavior with split violin plots for SM frequency and memory power draw.
-All charts include regression data (repeated measurements and GPU specimens).
+All charts include regression data (repeated end-to-end measurements and GPU specimens).
 There is interesting spatial (cross-specimens) behavior which is not covered since extensive regression analysis is not in the scope of this study.
+However it is worthwhile to point out that we aggregate metric results from multiple distinct GPUs, so the plots exhibit notable cross-specimen spatial variance at different power caps.
+The variance of the metrics within one GPU across different power caps and across time is smaller than 5\%.
 We have excluded baseline power draw, such as CPU power or other components beyond the GPUs.
 Note that if we had enforced a power limit on the entire node instead of just the GPU, the results would look different.